cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 git fetch --all
 ```

-This puts the other branches in the memory of git, and able to checkout out by calling the checkout without creating a new branch.
+This puts the other branches in the memory of git and able to be checked out out by calling the checkout without creating a new branch.

 ### Fetch all updated data from origin, but doesn’t merge it into your working branch